nuno-azevedo/network-file-system-rmi/README.md

 - **touch** *‘path to file’* : Creates a new empty file
 - **mv** *‘path to source file’* *‘path to target file’* : Moves the file located in ‘source’ to ‘target’ path
 - **rm** *‘path to file or directory’* : Removes a directory and it's contents in case of a directory, removes a file in case of a file
-- **open** *‘path to file’* : Opens a file with the application specified on configuration file apps.conf
+- **open** *‘path to file’* : Opens a file with the application specified on the configuration file apps.conf